Isaiah 54:2 “Enlarge the site of your tent, let the side curtains be stretched out; do not hold back; lengthen your cords and strengthen your stakes.”

 August 2010 Advised the congregation that a commitment had been made to complete the infrastructure works by May 2011 and therefore the existing facilities would be removed by the end of December 2010.
 The end of the shed and tent era of the congregation.

 September 2010 The Billabong Property Team was appointed at a Congregational Meeting to pursue the building of The Billabong Community Centre.

-October 2010 After five and a half years of negotiation the DoE lease was finally signed.
+October 2010 After five and a half years of negotiation the Department of Education lease was finally signed.

 December 2010 The “Boomerang” design for The Billabong Community Centre was proposed by Paul Steed as part of The Billabong Property Team.

 25th Dec 2010 Final Billabong gathering in the temporary Marquee and Shed facilities.